valkey-io/valkey-doc/docs/reference/internals/rdd.md

-of the field may add information about the data set specified in the RDB file format, however when an info field is required to be correctly decoded in order to understand and load the data set content of the RDB file, the RDB file format must be increased so that previous versions of Redis will not attempt to load it.
+of the field may add information about the data set specified in the RDB file format, however when an info field is required to be correctly decoded in order to understand and load the data set content of the RDB file, the RDB file format must be increased so that previous versions of Valkey will not attempt to load it.

 However currently the info fields are designed to only hold additional